Deltares/pyflwdir/CONTRIBUTING.rst

 Developing pyflwdir requires Python >= 3.6.
 We prefer developing with the most recent version of Python.
 We strongly encourage you to develop in a seperate conda environment.
-All Python dependencies can be found in `environment.yml <environment.yml>`__.
+All Python dependencies required to develop pyflwdir can be found in `environment.yml <environment.yml>`__.

 Initial Setup
 ^^^^^^^^^^^^^

-First, clone pyflwdir's ``git`` repo:
+First, clone pyflwdir's ``git`` repo and navigate into the repository:

 .. code-block:: console

     $ git clone git@gitlab.com:deltares/wflow/pyflwdir.git
     $ cd pyflwdir

-Then, we make and activate a new pyflwdir conda environment:
+Then, make and activate a new pyflwdir conda environment based on the environment.yml file contained in the repository:

 .. code-block:: console

     $ conda env create -f environment.yml
     $ conda activate pyflwdir

-Finally, we build and install pyflwdir:
+Finally, build and install pyflwdir:

 .. code-block:: console